top of page

 Q: Are we evacuating Harsens Island (or any other areas)?

+A: No, not at this time.
 The County and each township is doing everything possible to make sure that evacuation is not necessary.
 In order to the plan for the worst possible scenario, a WINS alert was sent to Harsen's Island residents asking if shelter would be necessary in case of evacuation.

 Q: What would cause an evacuation?